 Advanced technologies and construction software are not only cutting costs, increasing productivity and leading to great projects being completed, they are also reducing safety hazards and construction risks, effectively cutting the incidence of workplace injuries.
 And it’s not just how we build that’s changing, but what we build with.
-Read on to find out about the 10 biggest construction technology trends for 2020-21.
+Read on to find out about the 10 biggest construction technology trends.

 LiDAR, or Light Detection And Ranging